 13. The PMU is the Project's internal monitor, while an external monitoring organization (EMO) will be hired by IRC to conduct external monitoring and evaluation (M&E).
-During resettlement plan implementation, which is expected to begin at the time of the detailed measurement survey (DMS), quarterly internal monitoring reports (as part of quarterly project progress reports) and semi-annual external monitoring reports4 will be submitted to ADB.
-The Project Implementation and Management Support Consultants (PMISC) will prepare a resettlement completion report prior to award of civil works contract per project component.
+During resettlement plan implementation, which is expected to begin at the time of the detailed measurement survey (DMS), quarterly internal monitoring reports (as part of quarterly project progress reports) and quarterly external monitoring reports will be submitted to ADB.
 Within one year after the completion of resettlement plan implementation, a post-resettlement evaluation report will be prepared by the EMO and submitted to ADB.
 The report will include lessons learned to improve resettlement work in future projects.